Diversity Boosts AI-Generated Text Detection

 \textbf{Baselines.} We compare \proj with various baselines, including both traditional statistical detectors and recent fine-tuned models.
 These include RADAR \citep{hu2023radarrobustaitextdetection}, LogRank \citep{ghosal2023possibilitiesimpossibilitiesaigenerated}, Entropy \citep{10.5555/3053718.3053722}, FastDetectGPT \citep{bao2024fastdetectgptefficientzeroshotdetection}, DetectLLM \citep{su2023detectllmleveraginglogrank}, Binoculars \citep{hans2024spottingllmsbinocularszeroshot}, RAiDAR \citep{mao2024raidargenerativeaidetection}, OpenAI Detector \citep{solaiman2019releasestrategiessocialimpacts}, Longformer \citep{beltagy2020longformerlongdocumenttransformer}, and BiScope \citep{guo2024biscope}.
 These baselines cover a range of techniques, from token-level likelihood-based ranking to transformer-based classification.
 Additionally, we evaluate our framework against several other open-source detectors listed on the RAID leaderboard, ensuring a fair and broad comparison with state-of-the-art public tools across multiple detection paradigms.

 \textbf{Implementation Details \& Metrics.} Unless stated otherwise, we use GPT-2 to compute all \proj feature vectors.
 Regardless, we studied the effect of \proj with different LLMs as base models and summarized the results in Section \ref{sec:ablation_main}.
 In score-only detection scenarios, predictions are based solely over concatenated \proj features.
 For both standalone and boosted setups, we train a lightweight XGBoost \citep{Chen_2016} classifier as a meta-model, using only \proj features in the former, and concatenating them with the original detector's prediction scores in the latter.
 Each testbed in MAGE \& RAID provides predefined training and test sets, which we use for model training and evaluation.
-We evaluate all models using Average Accuracy (AvgAcc), AUROC, and F1 score to capture overall, threshold-independent, and balanced performance, respectively.
+We evaluate all models using Average Accuracy (AvgAcc), AUROC, TPR@FPR=5\% and F1 score to capture overall, threshold-independent, and balanced performance, respectively.
 For all methods, we independently optimize any required decision thresholds for AUROC and for TPR@FPR=5\%, ensuring that each model is evaluated under its most favorable threshold for each metric.